Visual-ERM: Reward Modeling for Visual Equivalence: Introduction

 \section{Introduction}

-Large Vision Language Models (LVLMs) have achieved impressive advances in multimodal understanding \cite{OpenAI_O1,OpenAI_O3,Qwen3-VL}.
-Among their emerging capabilities, vision-to-code has emerged as particularly impactful: it converts structured visual inputs (e.g., charts, tables, SVGs) into executable or structured representations like code \cite{zhao2025vincicoder} or markdown \cite{niu2025mineru2}.
-Vision-to-code has become a key primitive for downstream systems, enabling diverse applications, including AI-assisted front-end development (converting UI designs to code) \cite{si2025design2code}, scientific paper parsing, and facilitating knowledge management and system integration.
+Large Vision Language Models (LVLMs) have made rapid progress in multimodal understanding \cite{OpenAI_O1,OpenAI_O3,Qwen3-VL}.
+Among the resulting capabilities, \textbf{vision-to-code} (Fig.~\ref{fig:teaser} top) stands out as a particularly important primitive: it converts structured visual inputs such as charts, tables, and SVGs into executable code \cite{zhao2025vincicoder} or markdown \cite{niu2025mineru2}.
+Vision-to-code has become a key primitive for downstream uses including UI-to-code generation \cite{si2025design2code}, scientific document parsing, and knowledge management.